Sanniidh2004/ChatbotwithWebscraping/README.md

 Building a Conversational Chatbot with QA feature and WebScraping capability
 ### Project Description
-This project is a chatbot using HTML and Python as part of the AppDev Lab assignment.
+This project is a chatbot using HTML and Python as part of an assignment.
 It has an option to choose models between Llama and Gemma and to upload files, answer queries related to it and also perform webscraping of the uploaded document.
 - HTML5
 - Flask
 - Visual Studio Code